 Experts estimate that up to 80% of the population will experience back pain at some time in their lives.

 We sit...a lot.
 We sit in a car on the way to work to go sit in an uncomfortable chair bent forward over a computer or to sit in meetings and come home to sit down to relax at night.
 Sitting has been compared to smoking for how bad it can be for our bodies!
 Plus if you are busty, it is like wearing weights all day on your chest.
 I started to pay attention and reminded myself to focus more on my posture throughout my day.
 When thinking about how I sit, it is only natural to look down to those things that weigh me down in the front too (hello girls).
 And, does anyone else feel like their underwire bra is working against you, digging in?
 It is!!(Shameless for plug for underwire-free bras like the Bloom Bra).
 I wanted a bra that would pull the weight from front and take it to the back giving me some relief.
 I encourage you to get up throughout the day and take a walk, even if it is across the room and back.

 Posture related to success?

-When doing my research, I stumbled across research that peaked my interest.
-I’m always looking for ways to improve upon my professionalism to maximize my success- which most of us are- especially in this new year.
-I came across this compelling article written in 2015, published by Fast Company, about the correlation between good posture and its impact on success.
+When doing my research, I stumbled across information that peaked my interest. r.
+I came across this compelling article written in 2015, published by Fast Company about the correlation between good posture and its impact on success.

-Being a student, I need all the productivity and focus I can get.
 Focusing on material or work matters, when feeling a constant pain, has proven difficult.
 My posture was something I have improved little by little, by just making it a habit.
-We can all do it together!
-It’s just a matter of forming healthier habits, as I mentioned in my previous blog, one of my 2019 goals.
-I just added “adjusting posture” to the list!

 Who thought posture could be so life changing?